RebelToolbox/RebelDocumentation/tutorials/performance/gpu_optimization.rst

 In addition, this means state changes, material and texture changes can be kept to a minimum.

-For more information on 2D batching, see :ref:`doc_batching`.
+For more information on 2D batching, see :doc:`batching`.

 3D batching
 ~~~~~~~~~~~